Belleho3576/IP-cyberattack-visualization/README.md

 # IP-cyberattack-visualization

-**disclaimer**
+**Disclaimer**

 Most of the code of this project is taken from https://github.com/MatthewClarkMay/geoip-attack-map which is made by MatthewClarkMay

-What I have changed are some debugging due to upgrades and using my own data set that is stored in an elasticsearch server rather than generating dummy traffic
+What I have changed are some debugged codes due to upgrades and expired websites and using my own data set that is stored in an elasticsearch server rather than generating dummy traffic.

 ### Ubuntu
-This project requires an Ubuntu 20.04.
+This project requires an Ubuntu 20.04 which uses python3.8.

+### Configurations
+- Use you own Mapbox API access token which can be geernated for free to maintain the map - can change that in the map.js file in AttackMapServer --> static --> map.js
+- Change root access to the data generation python file if you wish to replace it without another of your own
+- Remember, this code will only run correctly in a production environment after personalizing the parsing functions.
+The default parsing function is only written to parse gen_data.py traffic.**

-### to set up: the code is mostly taken from MatthewClarkMay's github
+### Set up: the code is mostly taken from MatthewClarkMay's github

 ### Deploy example
 Tested on Ubuntu 20.04 LTS.